pombase/canto/root/docs/md/canto_admin/setup.md

 # Configuring Canto and loading data

-After the software is installed a small amount of configuration is needed and some
+After the software is installed some configuration is needed.

 ## Creating users